Exemption based on VAT

 FYI

-We have to be vigilant about mandatory details of invoices that the company emits and receives.
-Any non-compliant invoice poses a risk of penalty to the company in the event of a tax inspection.
+We have to be vigilant about mandatory information on invoices that the company emits and receives.
+Any non-compliant invoice poses a risk of a penalty to the company in the event of a tax inspection.

-A company that complies with the turnover thresholds (turnover) to benefit from the VAT exemption scheme possibility to opt to be subject to VAT.
+A company that complies with the turnover thresholds (turnover) to benefit from the exemption system on the basis of VAT possibility to opt to be subject to VAT.

 Under the VAT exemption system, the company is not able to deduct the VAT paid on its business purchases and acquisitions.
 The option to pay VAT may be advantageous for those considering, for example, making investments.